c-er/15424-project/README.md

 root: (4x^2-4, 0), (x^3+3x^2+3x+1, +), (-5x+5, 0),
 posinf: (4x^2-4, +), (x^3+3x^2+3x+1, +), (-5x+5, -),
 ```
-- You may observe `null` as a remainder polynomial.
-This is entered into the remainder list whenever
-actually computing the remainder would result in division by $0$.
-This is an easily remedied edge case:
-it can only happen when the zero polynomial is among the divisors $p_1', p_2, \dots, p_n$; in such cases
-we simply remove the $0$ polynomial before making the recursive call and add it back to the output (by setting
-its sign to $0$ on all roots and intervals) afterwards.
 - In the `DETERMINING SIGN ON INTERVALS` step, each time we encounter an interval, we print the "context" -
 this is the information about the signs on the surrounding roots that is necessary to process the interval.
 - For reasons unknown, the creator of the polynomial/rational number library we use decided to output rational